jbjorge/diffx/vue/README.md

 ### `createState`

-`createState(namespace, state)` is used to create state in diffx and returns a copy of the state which diffx will watch for changes.
+`createState(namespace, state)` is used to create state in diffx and returns a readonly copy of the state which diffx will watch for changes.

 * `namespace` - a string which is used as the key when storing the state in the state tree. _The namespace has to be unique_.